Keeping your school library up to date

 And now, as promised, here are a couple of ways of getting books for the library without dipping into the school budget.

-3. Apply for a grant: The Siobhan Dowd Trust Fund was set up to bring the joy of reading to young people who need it most.
+- Apply for a grant: The Siobhan Dowd Trust Fund was set up to bring the joy of reading to young people who need it most.
 Schools can apply for a grant to spend on a #BookshopSpree where a group of pupils visit their local bookshop and select new books for their school library.
-The Foyle Foundation runs the Foyle School Library Scheme that awards grants to schools for books and libraries.
-Priority is given to primary schools, although secondary schools can also apply.
+There is still time to apply for the Foyle Foundation’s School Library Scheme before it closes on 30th September 2024.
+The scheme awards grants to schools specifically for books and libraries.
+While priority is given to primary schools, secondary schools can also apply.
 Primary and secondary schools can also apply to reading charity Read for Good for a Brilliant Box of Books containing 150 fiction and non-fiction titles.

 While we all benefit from a vibrant children’s book scene, keeping up to date with the thousands of titles that are published every year is no mean feat.
 The good news is that there is lots of expertise and support that you can draw on to ensure that you have books that cater for the reading interests of all your pupils.